-- 1. For Home Share: - a) in contact notes for the person supported, - b) in the Annual Action Plan for the Home Share Provider and - c) as part of the applicable incident report, if possible. - 2.
+- 1. For Home Share: - a) in contact notes for the person supported, - b) in the Annual Action Plan for the Home Share Provider

+- c) as part of the applicable incident report, if possible. - d) In local team meeting minutes. - 2.
 For Residential Support: - a) in the person supported files, - b) as part of the applicable incident report, if possible, - c) as part of the next team meeting minutes. - 3.
 For Community Support: - a) in the person supported files, - b) as part of the applicable incident report, if possible, - c) as part of the next team meeting minutes.